Policy

 - detail the intended duration

-- indicate when it will be reviewed, and what will happen if the living circumstances for the rangatahi change.
+- indicate what will happen if the living circumstances for the rangatahi change.

 Living arrangement costs that rangatahi are entitled to have subsidised